 - Add magnesium-rich foods to your diet.
 This includes whole grains, nuts, and seeds.

 - Only take or consume up to 350 mg per day, unless instructed otherwise.

 You can also make lifestyle adjustments to decrease your acid reflux symptoms.
-Exercising, eating smaller meals, and avoiding certain foods may decrease the times you experience acid reflux.
+These may include exercising, eating smaller meals, and avoiding certain foods.